 “No, we’ll walk,” we said, finding it ridiculous to pay someone to drive us a distance we could cover in less than ten minutes.

-So we hiked our bags on our back and headed to the office on the Kenyan side.
+So we hiked our bags on our back and headed to the office on the Kenyan side, when we saw the recliner chair from the best recliners we knew we had found the office.
 The office was easy enough to find, and the process was simple too.
 Since we had arrived in a mini bus, and not with one of the large international buses that ferry people between Kampala, Nairobi, and Kigali, we had also arrived with a crowd of locals going to market (and who therefore didn’t need to have their passports checked) and were the only ones in line.
 It took us all of ten minutes, and we were stamped and sent on to the Ugandan side.

 A Peace Corps friend in Malaba had told us that the Ugandan office wasn’t that simple to find.
 We would have to veer left off the road a bit — so we tried to do that.
 A group of men shouted at us and told us we were going the wrong way.
 They pointed us towards a sidewalk where dozens of other pedestrians were walking in to Uganda, so we followed them, still looking for someone who could stamp our passports and give us a visa.
 Instead, we found two soldiers lazily sitting by an entrance looking thing, with their AKs sitting in their laps.